cjfiscus/Kmer-it_old/README.md

 ## TODO
  [ ] Add additional column in test file for identifier
- [ ] Check that all identifers are unique
  [ ] Add in NA check for FTP2
  [ ] Add assembly step
  [ ] Report % aligning to genome
- [ ] Move all options to a params file
  [ ] Write second script to combine samples